Friendshao/Friendshao.github.io/about/about.md

-In the upcoming September, I will move to the [Kavli Institute for Astronomy and Astrophysics](http://kiaa.pku.edu.cn/), [Peking University](http://www.pku.edu.cn/) as an Assistant Professor in Beijing, China.
+In the upcoming September, I will move to the [Kavli Institute for Astronomy and Astrophysics](http://kiaa.pku.edu.cn/), [Peking University](http://www.pku.edu.cn/) as a faculty member in Beijing, China.

 <img src="historically.png" alt="Historically" style="width: 120px;"/>